 The anterior (frontal) horn is in front of the interventricular foramen.
 Its roof and anterior border are formed by the corpus callosum; its vertical medial wall, by the septum pellucidum; and the floor and lateral wall, by the bulging head of the caudate nucleus.

 The central part, or body, of the lateral ventricle extends from the interventricular foramen to a point opposite the splenium of the corpus callosum.
 Its roof is formed by the corpus callosum and its medial wall by the posterior portion of the septum pellucidum.
 The floor contains (from medial to lateral side) the fornix, the choroid plexus, the lateral part of the dorsal surface of the thalamus, the stria terminalis, the vena terminalis, and the caudate nucleus.
 The atrium, or trigone, is a wide area of the body that connects with the posterior and inferior horns (Fig 11–4).

 Drawing of the ventricles showing their relationship to the dura, tentorium, and skull base.

 The posterior (occipital) horn extends into the occipital lobe.
 Its roof is formed by fibers of the corpus callosum.
-On ...
+On its medial ...